jeffbski/redux-logic/examples/single-file/README.md

-# One page example
+# Single file - Async Fetch example

 This is an example of using redux-logic for async fetching with axios triggered by a `USERS_FETCH` action type.

-It is built in one file so you can see everything together in one place.
+It is built in a single file so you can see everything together in one place.

 It showcases some of the declarative functionality built into redux-logic, so simply by specifying a cancelType and setting latest to true, we enable this code to be cancellable and also enable it to only take the latest request if multiple come in.
 No code had to be written by us to leverage that functionality.